-The ALESS has been around for many years.
-We have been monitoring the water quality in Caribou, Snow and Burton (Trout) Creeks.
-We are currently monitoring MacDonald Creek.
-These data get submitted to Environment Canada, under their CABIN protocol and are available to the public.
+The ALESS began monitor water quality in creeks in the Arrow Lakes watershed in 2011 when Hans Dumeroff, with a group of volunteers, tstarted testing the water in the three creeks that converge at Burton; Caribou, Snow and Burton (Trout) Creeks.
+We have since expanded our monitoring to include the water quality in McDonald Creek and Nakusp Creek.
+In 2020 we joined the Water Rangers program and added Box Lake to our water quality monitoring program.
+All of these data get submitted to Environment Canada, under their CABIN protocol, and are available to the public.
 If you are interested in water quality please contact us (See contact page).